Stephen A. Hayner

-Stephen A. Hayner (June 23, 1948 – January 31, 2015) was an American Presbyterian minister who was the president of Columbia Theological Seminary, a professor, an author, and the former president of InterVarsity Christian Fellowship.
+Stephen A. Hayner (June 23, 1948 – January 31, 2015) was an American Presbyterian minister who was the president of Columbia Theological Seminary, a professor, an author, and the president of InterVarsity Christian Fellowship from 1988 to 2001.

-Early years

-Born to Herman H. "Dutch" and Jeannette C. Hayner, Hayner graduated from Walla Walla High School in Walla Walla, WA.
-He then attended Whitman College also in Walla Walla, graduating summa cum laude in 1970 with a B.A. in English Literature.
+Personal life

-In 1972, Hayner continued his education at Harvard Divinity School where he received his M.T.S. in Semitic Studies, and then one year later earned a Th.M. from Gordon-Conwell Theological Seminary.
-While in the Boston area, he served at the Park Street Church where he met Sharol Rhodes, whom he later married in June 1973.
+His parents were Herman H. "Dutch" and Jeannette C. Hayner.
+While in the Boston area, he served at the Park Street Church where he met Sharol Rhodes, and they later married in June 1973.

 Education

+Hayner graduated from Walla Walla High School in Walla Walla, WA.
 He began his education at Whitman College where he earned his B.A. in English Literature in 1970.
 In 1972, he continued his education at Harvard Divinity School where he received his M.T.S. in Semitic Studies and one year later earned a Th.M. from Gordon-Conwell Theological Seminary.
 Following this he traveled to St. Andrews, Fife, Scotland and studied at the University of St. Andrews where in 1984 he earned his Ph.D. in Hebrew and Semitic Languages.
 Back in the United States, he was awarded an honorary D.D. degree in 2011 by Presbyterian College.